(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Active, Passive, & Portfolio Income Explained

-The main distinctions between these income types are how you earn your money and how those earnings are taxed.
+The main distinctions between these three types of income are how you earn your money and how those earnings are taxed.

 Active Income aka Earned Income

 When you perform a service for payment in the form of salary, wages, commissions, or tips, you're earning active income.
 You're either an employee or self-employed and time quite literally equals money.

 If Diane clocks in at the office from nine in the morning to five, her employers pay for her time and effort.
 This means that her paycheck counts as an active income.